-The Governor-General of Jamaica is appointed by Her Majesty The Queen on the advice of the Prime Minister, within the constitutional monarchical system of Government provided by the Jamaican Constitution.
-He is, "Her Majesty's representative in Jamaica".
+The Governor-General of Jamaica is appointed by Her Majesty The Queen on the advice of the Prime Minister, within the monarchical system of Government provided by the Jamaican Constitution.
+He is "Her Majesty's representative in Jamaica".

-The presence of Their Excellencies at cultural, educational and charitable events of national and local importance encourages nationwide interest and publicity.
+The Governor-General is represented in each parish by a Custos Rotulorum.
+However, from time to time he attends events of importance to the respective parishes.
+His Excellency's presence at cultural, educational and charitable events of national and local importance encourages nationwide interest and publicity.

 He hosts State banquets at his official residence, King's House, whenever a Member of the Royal Family or a foreign Head of State visits Jamaica officially, and annually, in honour of the Members of the Diplomatic Corps accredited to Jamaica.
 He presides over ceremonies of investiture for national officials and participates in events on the national calendar, such as Independence anniversary celebrations, commemorations of National Heroes, and national prayer vigils.

 The Governor-General is Patron of the St. John Ambulance in Jamaica, in which capacity he has received the Knighthood of the Venerable Order of St. John.
 He also serves as Patron of several other organizations such as the Jamaica Agricultural Society, the Jamaica Cancer Society and the National Road Safety Council.
 He is also Honorary Member of the principal service clubs and is Chief Scout of Jamaica.

 Frequently, the Governor-General acts in support of the organizations for which he is Patron and is also invited to be Keynote speaker, bring greetings or send messages to events across Jamaica and sometimes in the major zones of the Diaspora.